mooofin/-Lune-de-Clair-Obscur/README.md

 Finally, **`.pskx`** files represent skeletal meshes.
 This is an extended version of Unreal’s older `.psk` format and is typically produced when extracting models with tools like UE Viewer (UModel). `.pskx` files store 3D mesh geometry, bone hierarchies, skin weights, multiple UV sets, and normals.
 They are essential for character and outfit models, and are often paired with `.psa` files, which contain animation data.
 For mods that involve dress changes, `.pskx` files are the core format you’ll be working with when swapping or editing models.

-In short, `.pak` and `.pac` are the high-level archives, `.ucas` and `.utoc` are Unreal’s newer bulk data and indexing system, `.usmap` provides the metadata needed to read and edit assets, and `.pskx` holds the actual 3D skeletal meshes used for models such as outfits.